Security Defense Weapons Logo

 21. If you don’t answer when I knock, I try the door.
 Occasionally, I hit the jackpot and walk right in.

-As you can see when looking at these 21 personal security tips from a far different perspective we can see the areas we need to improve on in our own homes and lives to increase our personal safety and security.
+As you can see, when we look at these 21 personal security tips from a far different perspective, we can see the areas we need to improve in our own homes and lives to increase our personal safety and security.